 - Tender cuts of meat or marinated meats are best for broiling.
-This includes rib and loin cuts of steak, ground beef, ham steaks, lamb chops, poultry pieces or fish.
+This includes rib and loin cuts of steak, ground beef, ham steaks, poultry pieces or fish.
 For best results, steaks should be at least 1" thick.
-Thinner steaks should be panbroiled. - Do not cover broiler grid with foil since this prevents fat drippings from draining into the bottom of the pan. - Before broiling, remove excess fat from meat and score edges of fat (do not cut into meat) to prevent meat from curling.
+Thinner steaks should be pan-broiled. - Do not cover broiler grid with foil since this prevents fat drippings from draining into bottom of pan. - Before broiling, remove excess fat from meat and score edges of fat (do not cut into meat) to prevent meat from curling.
 Salt after cooking. - To prevent dry surface on fish or lean meats, brush melted butter on top. - Foods that require turning should be turned only once during broiling.
-Turn meat with tongs to avoid piercing and loss of juices.

-• The oven has a variable broil feature which means that the broiling temperature can be varied by selecting a lower temperature setting on the Temperature Knob.
+Turn meat with tongs to avoid piercing and loss of juices. - Cooking times given in the chart are to be used only as a guide. - The oven has a variable broil feature which means that the broiling temperature can be varied by selecting a lower temperature setting on the TEMPERATURE knob.
 Using a lower temperature setting will cause the broil element to cycle on and off.
 This feature can be used for foods that need to cook more slowly or need less radiant heat.
 If foods are broiling too fast, the control can be set at a lower temperature to reduce the cooking speed rather than moving the broiler pan to a lower rack.

-NOTE: A fan will come on during the Broil cycle.
+Note: A fan should come on during the Broil cycle.
 If the fan does not operate, contact your authorized Jenn-Air Service Contractor for repair.